HISTORY

 Welcoming people in the heart of Hintonburg for over 125 years

 We have a long history of supporting those in need from all faiths - first the British Home Children, immigrants from World War II, a Project 4000 family, families fleeing crisis in the Middle East and more recently through the formation of the Circle of Friends.
-Led by Holy Rosary parishioners, it is a group of people from all faiths who help newcomers and refugees.
+Led by Holy Rosary parishioners, the group comprises people of all faiths who help newcomers and refugees.